 Where: The Edison, Downtown

 What: Billed as an 'unparalleled cabaret ball,' this event is sure to take revelers back to the good old days of speakeasy sass.
 Dress up and their famous green fairy may give you a surprise treat!
+Join the gang in a Midnight Toast.

 Where: Fig & Olive Melrose Place